researcher-rwell/research/Animal_study.detail.md

 # Required Information

 Here’s the information we need from you.
 It will help us make sure we give you the most appropriate user experience.
-The information you provide will be read bya machine, so just keep it simple:
+The information you provide will be read by a machine, so just keep it simple:

 | Item                  | Description                                                                         |
 |-----------------------|-------------------------------------------------------------------------------------|